Disposal Ban

 All events are free.
 Please see the links and event details for more information.

-- DC DPW's Special Waste Collection Event: Saturday, May 9, 2026, 8am-2pm, at RFK Stadium Lot 8 (2500 Independence Ave SE), Registration Required (Must be a DC Resident and present proof of residency to enter) Learn more and register.
+- DC DPW's Special Waste Collection Event: Thursday, Sep 24, 2026, 10 AM - 2 PM, at RFK Parking Lot 8 (2500 Independence Ave SE) Registration Required (Must be a DC Resident and present proof of residency to enter) Learn more and register.

 Drop-Off Locations